 New users of Google Cloud Platform are eligible for a $300 free trial.

-In this section, you'll learn how to create an Nginx Stack on Google Compute Engine with Cloud Launcher.
+In this section, you'll learn how to create an Nginx Stack on Google Compute Engine with GCP Marketplace.

-From the Google Cloud Console, navigate to Cloud Launcher:
+From the Google Cloud Console, navigate to Marketplace:

-Now you will be asked to login using a Google Account.
-Use the login credential given to you by the lab proctor.
+Now you need to sign in using a Google Account, and select or create a new project.
+If you're following this codelab in a live session, use the login credential given to you by the lab proctor.

-Once the project is created you'll be taken to the New Nginx deployment page in the Cloud Console to configure your Nginx instance.
-It should look something like this.
+After you have created a project, you'll see the New Nginx deployment page in the Cloud Console to configure your Nginx instance.
+It should look something like this: